wp-plugins/csv-2-post/readme.txt

 == Upgrade Notice ==

 Do not update without backing up your entire site both files and data.
-The nature of this plugin requires great care.
+The nature of an import plugin requires great care.

 == Changelog ==
+= 8.0.35 =
+* From The Developer
+    * Worpress 4.0 Supported
+    * Interested in pro edition?
+Get yourself 10% discount by publishing a YouTube review of the free edition first - See the WebTechGlobal.co.uk blog or forum for details.
+* Feature Changes
+    * Default content design no longer creates a new post or has option to do so, another form added to do that.
+    * New form added with WYSIWYG editor for creating new content templates from plugin pages, has more use in the pro edition with ability to setup rules etc but it may have other uses
+    * Every existing form can now be added to the dashboard as a widget, security measures available
+    * New UI setting to switched between WTG styled notices and WP core styled, this setting is temporary during a transition to WP core style
+    * List of ShopperPress custom field names added to the Custom Fields page
+    * New form box added for changing the current active project
+    * Form buttons now blue: the primary style, grey is normally for inner form buttons, often for form inputs processed using Ajax
+    * Next button added to quick actions toolbar for changing the current project to the next
+    * Previous button added to quick actions toolbar for changing the current active project to the previous one, as per their order in c2p_projects table
+    * Flag system switch added, can now disable and hide the Flags post type, it is disabled by default and flags will not be created unless activated
+    * Main page is now named the CSV 2 POST Dashboard
+    * Delete datasource form added
+    * Added form for creating data source using .csv file already on the server
+    * Source delete form now has confirmation fields to prevent accidental deletion of sources
+    * Title Template form now displays an example title based on impoted data, refreshing changes the title as it uses a random imported record
+    * Help text added to most boxes, more detailed help text coming to the Help tab in future and documentation in the portal
+* Technical Notes
+    * Someone reported an error regarding upgrade.php which the plugin calls, yet I've never seen it happen myself, changed include to include_once so hopefully it is fixed as I could not generate the error to confirm.
+    * Fix applied for a problem where imported row was not updated after being used to create a post
+    * Minor error prevented when user does not setup an ID column and the plugin attempts to gather statistics based on such a column
+    * Content and Title templates were not being re-populated in forms that has been corrected
+    * Can now ide tab menu using menu array when one page in use for a section (add $menu_array['eventsone']['pluginmenu'] = false;// boolean (false for single page views))
+* Known Issues
+    * Data Table view is not suitable as tables are too wide, column titles cannot be read
+    * Some forms are not suitable for being in the narrow sidebar by default, probably use that bar for quick tools and small information.

 = 8.0.34 =
-* Fix: todays update introduced a critical bug triggered when attempting to import data

-= 8.0.33 =
 * From The Developer
     * The beta area has been updated, small improvements are made there before being applied to the rest of the plugin
-* Fixes
-    * unexpected output during activation caused by extending class sharing same function name
-    * dbDelta() problems fixed with changes to queries
 * Feature Changes
     * Data Source page is now used first, then Projects and changes to the forms on both pages help to creat a more logical flow
     * New capabilities system allows individual boxes/forms to be restricted
     * General Settings moved to the main page, sorry this was left in Projects when the new page system was applied in the last update
     * Security improvements: input validation system helps to prevent users editing the source of forms by registering hidden inputs and their values
     * Data sources directory plays a bigger part and a new Re-Check Sources Directory form has been added for manually switching to new files without having to enter a path
     * URL file import to an existing data sources directory added
 * Technical Notes
     * Changed theconfig column from longtext to text
     * New filesarray column in c2psources table for storing multiple file names, partly as a history, can be used to specify some files out of many and is used to continue to manage multiple files